Volneirj/photographermiguelcardeal/README.md

 #### HTML

 - Using the [Markup Validation Service](https://validator.w3.org), through the URL option has been checked all pages and the results can be found bellow.
-During the tests few issues has been found and they will be adressed in the Bugs and fixed topics.
+During the tests few issues has been found and they will be adressed in the Unfixed and fixed bugs topic.

 - [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fvolneirj.github.io%2Fphotographermiguelcardeal%2F)
 - [Portfolio Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fvolneirj.github.io%2Fphotographermiguelcardeal%2Fportfolio.html)